-In the image classification task, we compare our \alg with both the exact EMD and approximate EMD algorithms.
-Tab.~\ref{tab:acceleration} shows the execution time and accuracy results of exact EMD and \alg. \alg achieves 44.55$\times$ and 135.77$\times$ speedup over an exact EMD realization on the MNIST and CIFAR-10 datasets, respectively, while incurring an accuracy loss of just 1.67\% and 3.22\%.
+\textbf{Image Classification.} In this task, we first compare our \alg with the exact EMD.
+Table~\ref{tab:acceleration} shows the execution time and accuracy results of exact EMD and \alg. \alg achieves 44.55$\times$ and 135.77$\times$ speedup over an exact EMD realization on the MNIST and CIFAR-10 datasets, respectively, while incurring an accuracy loss of only 1.67\% and 3.22\%.

 \alg is also benchmarked against SOTA approximate EMD algorithms.
-In Tab.~\ref{tab:class_res}, the experimental results show that our \alg is superior to all the other approximate EMD solutions in every metric except when compared to the execution time of the Flowtree and Diffusion method.
-Specifically, \alg with GP achieves $\sim$1.6\% and $\sim$5\% higher accuracy than the next-best algorithm (M3S) on MNIST and CIFAR-10, respectively.
-Additionally, \alg also achieves speedup of 7.08$\times$ and 9.16$\times$ over M3S on the two datasets respectively.
-Note that, although \alg with GP is 2.54$\times$ and 1.58$\times$ slower than the Flowtree solution, it is 29\% and 36\% more accurate than the Flowtree method on MNIST and CIFAR-10, respectively.
+In Table \ref{tab:class_res}, our experimental results show that \alg is superior to all other approximate EMD methods in every metric except when compared to the execution time of the Flowtree and Diffusion methods.
+Specifically, \alg with GP not only achieves $\sim$1.6\% and $\sim$5\% higher accuracy but also attains speedup of 7.08$\times$ and 9.16$\times$ than the next-best algorithm (M3S) on MNIST and CIFAR-10, respectively.
+Note that, although \alg with GP is 2.54$\times$ and 1.58$\times$ slower than the Flowtree solution, it is also 29\% and 36\% more accurate than the Flowtree method on MNIST and CIFAR-10, respectively.

 {Comparing the RP and GP used in \alg, we observe that GP consistently outperforms RP in terms of accuracy but takes a longer time, with the extent of the trade-off varying across tasks.
 Specifically, on the MNIST dataset, Greedy improves accuracy by $\sim\!
 2\%$ but incurs $\sim\!52.2\%$ additional computation time over RP.
 For the CIFAR-10 dataset, GP improves accuracy by $\sim \!5.7\%$ but requires $\sim \!39.8\%$ additional computation time over RP.
 Therefore, RP is a better choice if the running time is a critical concern, otherwise GP is preferred since it generally provides higher accuracy.}

 We further compare the performance of \alg with a more recent image classification method: a SOTA Transformer network with $L_2$ distance \cite{dosovitskiy2020image} (i.e., ViT+$L_2$ in Table~\ref{tab:class_res}). {The reported time for ViT includes fine-tuning and inference time but excludes the original pre-training time of the ViT model.
 As shown in the row of ``ViT+$L_2$ (0-epoch)'' in Table~\ref{tab:class_res}, though the running time (i.e., inference-only time) is consistently the shortest, the accuracy is consistently being the lowest across all experiments, e.g. achieving only $18.57\%$ accuracy on MNIST.
 Thus, to ensure a fair comparison, we explored and reported different fine-tuning epochs (1, 3, 5, and 10) to provide a comprehensive view of the total time required for ViT to reach a competitive accuracy level.}